emmajanedrews/base-template/_posts/2018-04-12-dont-miss-these-tips-on-preparing-your-home-for-the-market.md

 {% include pullquote.html %}

 Also, you’ll want the outside of your home to sparkle as well.
-Pay special attention to your front door and patio, since this will play a major role in any potential buyer’s first impression.&nbsp;
+Pay special attention to your front door and patio, since this will play a major role in any potential buyer’s first impression.

 **Finally, make buyers feel at home.** If you’ve got a backyard, for example, add comfy and cozy touches like a fire pit or lawn furniture.
 You want buyers to be able to envision themselves living in your home.

 If you have any other questions, would like more information, or want to know how we can assist you with your listing, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>